ZJUFanLab/SpaTalk/README.md

 ```
 __Please refer to the tutorial [vignette](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/tutorial.html) with demo data processing steps.
 Detailed functions see the [wiki page](https://github.com/ZJUFanLab/SpaTalk/wiki)__

+# Note
+SpaTalk uses the ligand-receptor interactions (LRIs) from CellTalkDB, pathways from KEGG and Reactome, and transcrptional factors (TFs) from AnimalTFDB33 by default.
+In the current version:

+- __SpaTalk can be applied to either single-cell or spot-based ST data__
+- __SpaTalk can be applied to either single-cell or spot-based ST data__

 # About
 SpaTalk was developed by Xin Shao.
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn